 Tomato (Solamum lycopersicum L., 1753.), as well as the other species of the Lycopersicon genus, is diploid.
 Its karyotype is 2n = 24 chromosomes with a genome size of 950 MB, composed of 77% heterochromatin and 23% euchromatin (Peterson et al., 1996).
 Tomato is one of the most important vegetable crops that belong to the solanaceae family including the economically important crops such as, potato, eggplant, pepper.
 It is an annual to perennial prostrate self-pollinated crop in general, however, it is possible to create genetic variability through hybridization.

 In Burkina Faso, tomatoes play an important role in vegetables production both in terms of areas devoted and quantity produced (MAAH, 2017; MAAHA, 2020).
-To meet the increased demand for fresh tomato, the development of improved tomato varieties is a good option to increase productivity (Gallais, 2025).
-It well knows that success in plant breeding depends on the availability of genetic variability either naturally realized in the population or created by plant breeders.
+To meet the increased demand for fresh tomato, the development of improved tomato varieties is a good option to increase productivity (André Gallais, 2025).
+It is well knows that success in plant breeding depends on the availability of genetic variability either naturally realized in the population or created by plant breeders.
 For a given trait, the higher the variation presents the greater the scope for its improvement.
-To better understand the extent of variation and its potential for genetic improvement, the estimate of phenotypic and genotypic coefficient of variation (PCV, GCV), heritability (H²) and genetic advance (GA) appear useful.
+To better understand the extent of variation and its potential for genetic improvement, the estimate of phenotypic and genotypic coefficient of variation (PCV, GCV), heritability (h²) and genetic advance (GA) appear useful.
 PCV measures the variation in traits that can be observed in a population, taking into account both genetic and environmental factors, while GCV measures the variation in traits due to genetic differences among individuals, excluding environmental effects.
 In the assessment and selection of quantitative traits, high PCV can help to identify traits with high variability.
 These characters may be more influenced by environmental factors, requiring stable conditions when breeding or fixed stables varieties at different environments.
 Thus, a high value of GCV for a trait indicates a high potential for genetic improvement through selection, given that the variation is mainly of genetic origin.
 So, genetic variability along with heritability should be considered for assessing the maximum and accurate effect of selection as suggested by Burton, (1952).

 The GA estimates the expected improvement in a trait from one generation of selection, assuming selection intensity and heritability are known.
 It’s providing an estimate of the potential gain from selection for a specific trait.
 Higher value of GA indicates greater efficiency in breeding programs, as more substantial improvements can be expected in subsequent generations.
 As a further benefit, GA values can be used to compare and prioritize traits during selection.

-Heritability is the measures of the proportion of the total variation in a trait that is attributable to genetic factors as opposed to environmental ones.
-Understand heritability helps breeders to predict the response to selection and design effective breeding programs.
+Heritability measures the proportion of the total variation in a trait that is attributable to genetic factors as opposed to environmental ones.
+Understanding heritability helps breeders to predict the response to selection and design effective breeding programs.
 However, alone, heritability estimation is not enough to make efficient selection in segregating generation and needs to be associated to a substantial amount of genetic advance (Johnson et al., 1955).